mohammad-akhlaghi/maneage-fork/README.md

      versions of both and will use them.
 But for the very first packages, they are necessary.
 In the process, by setting the `PS1` environment variable, we'll define a color-coding for the interactive shell prompt (red for root and purple for the user).
+If you build another operating system, replace the `apt` commands accordingly (for example on CentOS, you don't need the `apt update` line and you should use `yum install -y gcc gcc-c++ wget glibc-static` to install the three basic dependencies).

      ```shell
      su